 There are two tiers of Enterprise Mobility + Security (EMS) called EMS E3 and EMS E5, which can be bought in four ways:

-- EMS E3 can be purchased as a stand alone product for $9 per user/month
+- EMS E3 can be purchased as a standalone product ($9 per user/month)

-- EMS E5 can be purchased as a stand alone product for $15 per user/month
+- EMS E5 can be purchased as a standalone product ($15 per user/month)

-To learn more about Microsoft 365 E3 and E5, read our What is Microsoft 365? blog post for an in-depth comparison and description of each feature.
+To learn more about the Microsoft 365 E3 and E5 features in the table, read our What is Microsoft 365? blog post.
+For an in-depth comparison of E3 vs. E5 check out of comparison blog: Microsoft EMS E3 vs. E5

 Microsoft EMS Features